splunk/public-o11y-docs/apm/apm-spans-traces/traces-special-cases.rst

 Trace ingestion
 ===========================================

-Traces can take a few minutes to assemble from existing spans.
-The delay allows Splunk APM to provide full observability through the service map.
-Metrics, on the other hand, don't experience delays, so you can get alerted instantaneously.
-By the time you get to an alert and start troubleshooting, traces are already available.
+Traces can take a few minutes to be available for troubleshooting, depending on the time taken to ingest and assemble  incoming spans.
+When you start diagnosing issues from real-time alerts, all relevant traces are available by the time you get to the alert and investigate in Splunk APM.

-.. note:: With ongoing traces, you can search for a trace using its traceID and start seeing spans in the waterfall chart without having to wait for the trace to complete.
-In this case the delay is lower than one minute.
+.. note:: You can search for specific trace IDs from other data sources, for example logs, to see incoming spans in the waterfall view, without having to wait for the trace to assemble.

 .. _apm-missing-spans: